Muppets creator's son John Henson dies at age 48

-John Henson, the son of the late Muppets creator Jim Henson, died on Valentine's Day of a heart attack at age 48, representatives for the Jim Henson Company said on Saturday.
+John Henson, the son of the late Muppets creator Jim Henson, died on Valentine's Day of a heart attack at age 48, the Jim Henson Company said on Saturday.

 John Henson worked as a puppeteer for the Muppets, often playing the role of Sweetums.